JensVisbech/JensVisbech.github.io/index.md

 # About me

-I have been living in Copenhagen since 2016 with my wife and our son (born in 2025).
+I living in Copenhagen (since 2016) with my wife and our son (born in 2025).
 In my spare time, I enjoy spending time with friends and family and going for a bike ride when time permits.

 <figure style="text-align: center;">
   <img src="Picture_1.JPG" width="300">